 BCC 1341: BUSINESS COMMUNICATION II

-This course introduces the students to language skills required in different business situations.
-It expects the students to participate in business meetings confidently and effectively, communicate effectively in a variety of situations, take down notes from auditory texts, read and respond to texts for a variety of purposes, write short formal texts and business letters and use presentation techniques effectively and make brief presentations.
-After successful completion of this course, students reach the level of Band 6 (Competent User of Language) of the UTEL.
+This course aims to help students reach the level of benchmark Band 5/6 of the UTEL. is course introduces the students to language skills required in different business situations.
+Upon completion of this course, students should be able to participate in business meetings confidently and effectively, communicate effectively in a variety of situations, take down notes from auditory texts, read and respond to texts for a variety of purposes, write short formal texts and business letters, and use presentation techniques effectively and make brief presentations.